Emoji Cleaner

 - Submit pull requests

-Please follow standard GitHub workflow and include detailed descriptions in your pull requests.
+Please follow standard GitHub workflows and include descriptions for clarity.